mattihicks/mattihicks/education-first.md

    </div>
    <div class="col-8">
     <h4 class="projectSectionTitle">3.
 Destination page filters</h4>
     <p>I learned from the sales team that many customers have difficulty choosing the right destinaton.
 To help users make the right choice, I worked with customers and the sales team to understand how we can help customers with this decision making process.
-After conducting a workshop with the sales team and interviews, I came up with filter selections to help users narrow their top picks, depending on destination type (beach, city, or college town), activities (swimming, volleyball, dance), and more...</p>
+After interviews, I came up with filter selections to help users narrow their top picks, depending on destination type (beach, city, or college town), activities (swimming, volleyball, dance), and more...</p>
     <p>I'll write more about this process soon.</p>
   </div>
 </div>